 Adding salt - Choose a high quality swimming pool salt to avoid impurities in your pool.
 When it comes time to add salt to your pool you will need to know the total amount of salt your system requires to operate (typically 1500 - 4000ppm) but you also need to consider the current salt levels that you have.
 Since you have likely been using chlorine in your pool previously you will already have a salt level anywhere from a few hundred up to 1000ppm.
 Before you add the recommended amount of salt to your pool you should test your water and find out how much salt you already have.
 These salt test strips will give you a good enough reading to save you a trip to the local water lab.
 If you add too much salt the only way to reduce sodium level is to drain water from the pool and replace with fresh water.
 When you add the salt to your pool, allow for 24 hours before turning on the salt generator cell.
 During this first 24 hours brush down your pool multiple times to help the salt to dissolve.

-Salt Water Chlorine System Reviews - Above Ground
+Salt Water System Reviews For Above Ground Pools

 - Hayward Aqua-Trol above ground pool chlorine generator.

 For above ground and on-ground pools up to 18,000 gallons this system requires the generator cell to be mounted directly to the return line of the pool.
 This is different from inground pool salt water cells which are located in the pump room - for above ground pools the cell is remotely mounted to the pool wall at the return line.
 This unit does not require a hard-wired electrical connection for the control box, instead coming with a plug in cord end for use with an approved GFI receptacle.
 From a do-it-yourself perspective this system is extremely easy for the average pool owner to install and operate themselves.
 Hayward is one of the leading names in swimming pool equipment as well as salt water through their Goldline brand.
 If you want a high quality salt water system for your above ground pool this is one of your best options.